 ACES (Academic, Career & Employability Skills)

-Over the past year, the ACES Project Team has been working on creating the Transitions Integration Framework (TIF), which was designed to provide guidance to adult basic education (ABE) programs and instructors on the effective integration of transitions skills into instruction at all levels of ABE.
+The Transitions Integration Framework (TIF) is the cornerstone of ACES.
+It was designed to provide ABE programs and instructors with guidance on the effective integration of transitions skills into instruction at all levels of ABE.
 The TIF defines the academic, career, and employability skills essential for adult learners to successfully transition to post-secondary education, career training, the workplace, and community involvement.

 Both the summary document, TIF at a Glance, and the full Transitions Integration Framework are available under RELATED RESOURCES to the right.